 Watch the Webinar Replay

-If you want help applying this to your family, start with the $97 College Affordability Audit.
+If you want help applying this to your family, start with the $97 College Affordability Roadmap.

-- See what to do next to lower your cost
+- See the smartest next steps to lower your real college cost

-- Find schools most likely to offer real money
+- Find colleges most likely to offer real money

 - Avoid FAFSA/CSS mistakes that quietly raise your cost